 NDS Wellness provides on-site yearly health screenings that comply with NFPA 1500 and NFPA 1582 standards.
 Early detection of illness and implementation of preventative measures allow firefighters nationwide to stay healthy and able to perform their duties.

 Every day, firefighters bravely face a variety of crisis situations to ensure the safety of our country’s citizens.
-Without them, the California wildfires would have surely turned the state to ash already.
-It is a firefighter’s duty to keep us safe, but it is our duty at NDS Wellness to keep them healthy.
+Without them, the California wildfires would have surely turned the state to ash.
+It is a firefighter’s duty to keep us safe, but it is our duty at NDS Wellness to keep firefighters healthy.

 How You Can Help

 If you would like to donate to the IAFF’s Disaster Relief Fund to aid the California firefighters, you can do so here.

 Additionally, if you are interested in having NDS Wellness bring mobile clinics to your fire station, give us a call at (888) 267-4786 or contact us here